-- ■The phonological hypothesis predicts speakers WILL apply palatalization to nonce words - Speakers 1, 2, 3 bear this out: 100% palatalization - Speakers 6 & 8 are close too: ≥70% palatalization - The lexical hypothesis predicts that speakers will NOT apply palatalization to nonce words - Speaker 7 bears this out: 0% palatalization of labials - Speakers 9 & 10 are similar: ≤30% palatalization
+- ■The phonological hypothesis predicts speakers WILL apply palatalization to nonce words - Speakers 1, 2, 3 bear this out: 100% palatalization - Speakers 6 & 8 are close too: ~70% palatalization - ■The lexical hypothesis predicts that speakers will NOT apply palatalization to nonce words - Speaker 7 bears this out: 0% palatalization of labials - Speakers 9 & 10 are similar: < 30% palatalization

 What does it mean?

-- •For some speakers, palatalization is phonological - Nonce words are unfamiliar: speakers couldn't have memorized palatalized forms for them - So, speakers who systematically palatalize nonce words must be applying a general phonological rule - •For other speakers, palatalization is lexical - 'Non-palatalizing' speakers DID still palatalize in at least some of the real-word practice and filler items - So, they DO use palatalization (to at least some extent), but apparently only in words that they know - This fits with palatalized forms being lexically stored
+For some speakers, palatalization is phonological Speakers couldn't have memorized palatalized forms for nonce words they'd never heard Speakers who systematically palatalize nonce words must be applying a general phonological rule For other speakers, palatalization is lexical 'Non-palatalizing' speakers DID still palatalize in at least some of the real-word practice and filler items They DO use palatalization sometimes, but apparently only in words that they already know Palatalized forms are lexically stored

-Analogy

-- Speakers who palatalize ~100% → phonological - Speakers who palatalize ~0% → morphological - Speakers in the middle \rightarrow analogy strategy? - Don't have a clear phonological rule - Don't just have palatalization lexically stored - Palatalize nonce words by analogy with words they already know, but not categorically
+Analogy?
+Speakers who palatalize ~100% → phonological Speakers who palatalize ~0% → lexical Speakers in the middle → analogy strategy?
+Don't have a clear phonological rule Don't just have palatalization lexically stored They palatalize nonce words by analogy with words they already know